 One of the most well-known news apps around and home to 2,500 reporters in 200 locations, Reuters covers absolutely everything you could think to quantify as news, so you’re unlikely to miss a thing while using this app.
 It provides a personalized experience, breaking news alerts, and can even help you to keep an eye on the stock market.
 The Editorial Highlights feature means you catch up on events quickly, and you can choose to save an article for reading later with offline mode and a night mode.

 Al Jazeera was the first 24-hour news channel to cover the Middle East, and has become one of the most popular and established publications in the region.
 It has since grown and developed, reporting on news from around the globe.
-The app has access to 24-hour news coverage, video clips of the biggest stories, and reams of news stories, features pieces, and opinions from around the world.
+The app has access to 24-hour live video coverage, clips of the biggest stories, and reams of news stories, features pieces, and opinions from around the world.

 Inoreader is another news aggregator that brings news from around the world straight to you.
 Choose from 28 sections, and you’ll be served news that’ll interest you.
 It allows you to save web pages for later viewing and search for content you’ve liked in the past.
 Best of all, it will remember which articles you’ve read and serve you only content you haven’t yet seen.
 Since it’s an RSS reader, you can even subscribe to your favorite YouTube channels.
 It’s compatible with Android or iOS, and there’s a version designed especially for iPads.